ONEARMY/community-platform/functions/src/emailNotifications/README.md

 }
 ```

-The function [getEmailNotificationTemplate](functions/src/emailNotifications/getEmailNotificationTemplate.ts) dynamically generates a subject line and html string to enter into the `emails` collection for each `pendingEmails` object.
+The function [getNotificationEmailTemplate](./getNotificationEmailTemplate.ts) dynamically generates a subject line and html string to enter into the `emails` collection for each `pendingEmails` object.

 Once emails are successfully written to the `emails` collection database, we add an `emailed` field to the notification, which contains the `_id` of the email object in the `emails` collection.
+If an error occurs in the email function, we populate this field with the string `'failed'`.

 Once a notification has been sent as an email, we exclude it from the `pending_emails` aggregation (we're not spammers 🙂).

 ## Technical Implementation

 ### Scheduled functions

-We use [firebase scheduled functions](https://firebase.google.com/docs/functions/schedule-functions?gen=1st) in [index.js](./index.ts) to trigger the [createEmailNotifications](./createEmailNotifications.ts) function for the different email cadences.
+We use [firebase scheduled functions](https://firebase.google.com/docs/functions/schedule-functions?gen=1st) in [index.js](./index.ts) to trigger the [createNotificationEmails](./createNotificationEmails.ts) function for the different email cadences.
 We use the following schedule:

 - Daily emails: each day at 3pm Portugal Time
 - Weekly emails: each Sunday at 3pm Portugal Time